1. Jainism was founded by__________.

 Explanation: Jain monks enriched these languages with vast literature.

-89. The Jain practice of fasting unto death (Sallekhana) symbolizes:
+89. The Jain practice of fasting unto death (Sallekhana) symbolizes__________.

 A) Rejection of society